-1.4 CAPITAL STOCK OF BIOSANTE WYOMING AND BIOSANTE DELAWARE.
-On the Effective Date, by virtue of the Merger and without any further action on the part of the Constituent Corporations or their shareholders:

-(a) Each share of Common Stock of BioSante Wyoming issued and outstanding immediately prior thereto shall be changed and converted into one fully paid and nonassessable share of the common stock, par value \$.0001 per share, of BioSante Delaware ("BioSante Delaware Common Stock");

-(b) Each share of Class C Special Stock of BioSante Wyoming issued and outstanding immediately prior thereto shall be changed and converted into one fully paid and nonassessable share of Class C Special Stock, par value \$.0001 per share, of BioSante Delaware;

-(c) Each share of common stock, par value \$.0001 per share, of BioSante Delaware issued and outstanding immediately prior thereto (100 shares held by BioSante Wyoming) shall be canceled and returned to the status of authorized but unissued shares.

-1.5 STOCK CERTIFICATES.
+- 1.4 CAPITAL STOCK OF BIOSANTE WYOMING AND BIOSANTE DELAWARE.
+On the Effective Date, by virtue of the Merger and without any further action on the part of the Constituent Corporations or their shareholders: - (a) Each share of Common Stock of BioSante Wyoming issued and outstanding immediately prior to the Effective Date shall be changed and converted into one fully paid and nonassessable share of the common stock, par value \$.0001 per share, of BioSante Delaware ("BioSante Delaware Common Stock"); - (b) Each share of Class C Special Stock of BioSante Wyoming issued and outstanding immediately prior to the Effective Date shall be changed and converted into one fully paid and nonassessable share of class C special stock, par value \$.0001 per share, of BioSante Delaware ("BioSante Delaware Class C Special Stock"); - (c) Each share of Preference Stock of BioSante Wyoming issued and outstanding immediately prior to the Effective Date shall be changed and converted into one fully paid and nonassessable share of undesignated Preferred Stock of BioSante Delaware; and - (d) Each share of common stock, par value \$.0001 per share, of BioSante Delaware issued and outstanding immediately prior to the Effective Date (100 shares held by BioSante Wyoming) shall be canceled and returned to the status of authorized but unissued BioSante Delaware Common Stock. - 1.5 STOCK CERTIFICATES.
 On and after the Effective Date, all of the outstanding certificates that, prior to that time, represented shares of the capital stock of BioSante Wyoming shall be deemed for all purposes to evidence ownership and to represent an equal number of shares of the capital stock of BioSante Delaware and shall be so registered on the books and records of BioSante Delaware or its transfer agent.
 The registered owner of any such outstanding stock certificate shall, until such certificate shall have been surrendered for transfer or conversion or otherwise accounted for to BioSante Delaware or its transfer agent, have and be entitled to exercise any voting and other rights with respect to, and to receive any dividend or other distributions upon, the shares of BioSante Delaware evidenced by such outstanding certificate as above provided.
-After the Effective Date, whenever certificates which formerly represented shares of BioSante Wyoming are presented for transfer or conversion, the Surviving Corporation will cause to be issued in respect thereof a certificate or certificates representing the appropriate number of shares of the capital stock of BioSante Delaware in accordance with Section 1.4 above.

-1.6 STOCK OPTIONS AND WARRANTS.
-Upon the Effective Date, each outstanding option or warrant to purchase shares of Common Stock of BioSante Wyoming shall, by virtue of the Merger and without any action on the part of the holder thereof, become an option or warrant to purchase, upon the same terms and conditions, the number of shares of BioSante Delaware Common Stock which is equal to the number of shares of Common Stock of BioSante Wyoming which the optionee would have received had such optionee exercised his or her option or right in full immediately prior to the Exercise Time (whether or not such option or right was then exercisable).
-The exercise price per share under each of such options or warrants shall be equal to the exercise price per share thereunder immediately prior to the Effective Time.
+After the Effective Date, whenever certificates which formerly represented shares of BioSante Wyoming are presented for transfer or conversion, the Surviving Corporation will cause to be issued in respect thereof a certificate or certificates representing the appropriate number of shares of the capital stock of BioSante Delaware in accordance with Section 1.4 above. - 1.6 STOCK OPTIONS AND WARRANTS.
+Upon the Effective Date, each outstanding option or warrant to purchase shares of Common Stock of BioSante Wyoming shall, by virtue of the Merger and without any action on the part of the holder thereof, become an option or warrant to purchase, upon the same terms and conditions, the number of shares of BioSante Delaware Common Stock which is equal to the number of shares of Common Stock of BioSante Wyoming which the optionee would have received had such optionee exercised his or her option or right in full immediately prior to the Effective Date (whether or not such option or right was then exercisable).
+The exercise price per share under each of such options or warrants shall be equal to the exercise price per share thereunder immediately prior to the Effective Date.